 It can be quite painful having to answer the same generic questions in every interview, but being one step ahead of the game can give you an advantage.
 Instead of giving a generic answer, make the answer based on the role, and use your past experiences, knowledge and passion to sell yourself to the interviewer.
 They want to find the best candidate as quickly as possible, so make sure you meet them on the same seesaw.

 Don’t forget to turn the table and ask questions that are important to the role such as company ethics, social events, training, and questions that also show your passion to work for them.
-Do not ask questions that can easily be googled or how to do your job.
+Do not ask questions that can easily be Googled or how to do your job.

 Keep your CV up-to-date

-It is easy to forget what you have accomplished over a period of time, so whenever you complete a course, take on more responsibilities in your work role, or learned a new skill – remember to add each accomplishment to your CV.
+It is easy to forget what you have accomplished over a period of time, so whenever you complete a course, take on more responsibilities in your work role, or learn a new skill – remember to add each accomplishment to your CV.
 Keeping an up-to-date CV is essential, as you never know when you may need it!